quarterstar/nixtra/docs/01-usage.md

 **<img width="32" height="32" src="../assets/icons/tor-browser.png"> Regular Tor Browser**

 This flavor is simply the regular Tor browser with a regular Tor connection, ideal for most anonymous activities.
 Unless otherwise specified in its connection settings, no additional proxy will be used.

-## Keybindings

-> [!IMPORTANT]
-> All window managers and desktop environments are configured to adhere to the standard shortcuts used by Nixtra, listed below respectively.
-If you are using a modified version of Nixtra, these may not apply.

-### Window Manager

-- `SUPER WHEEL`: Switch to next or previous workspace.
-- `SUPER SHIFT V`: Cycle through clipboard history.
-- `SUPER SHIFT S`: Take a screenshot of a specific region of the window.
-(Stored in `~/Pictures/Screenshots`)
-- `SUPER SHIFT R`: Start/stop recording a specific region of the window.
-(Stored in `~/Videos/Screencasts`)
-- `SUPER S`: Take a screenshot of the entire window.
-(Stored in `~/Pictures/Screenshots`)
-- `SUPER R`: Start/stop recording the entire window.
-(Stored in `~/Videos/Screencasts`)
-- `SUPER C`: Pick a color from the screen.
-- `ALT J`: Switch from vertical tiling to horizontal or vice versa for active window.
-- `ALT F`: Toggle fullscreen.
-- `ALT Q`: Create new window.
-- `ALT Z`: Close active window.
-- `ALT M`: Log out of active user.
-- `ALT F<0->`: Switch workspace.
-- `ALT V`: Toggle floating window mode.
-- Arrow keys: Move focus to any neighbor window.

-> [!NOTE]
-> `SUPER` is the Windows key on most keyboards.

-### Desktop Environment

-Nixtra does not yet support any desktop environment.